derhuerst/hafas-gtfs-rt-feed/readme.md

 ### as a dump

 `createGtfsRtFeed` just returns a raw feed of data, as extracted from the HAFAS endpoint using [`hafas-monitor-trips`](https://github.com/derhuerst/hafas-monitor-trips).
-It is similar (but not the same) to the [`incrementality: DIFFERENTIAL`](https://developers.google.com/transit/gtfs-realtime/reference#enum-incrementality) mode ([which is just a draft spec right now](https://github.com/google/transit/issues/84)).
+It is similar (but not the same) to the [`incrementality: DIFFERENTIAL`](https://developers.google.com/transit/gtfs-realtime/reference#enum-incrementality) mode ([which is just a draft spec right now](https://github.com/google/transit/issues/84)): Each item in the feed describes the current state of *one* trip/vehicle.

-To get a full dump, with the [`incrementality: FULL_DATASET`](https://developers.google.com/transit/gtfs-realtime/reference#enum-incrementality) semantics, use the `as-dump` entrypoint:
+To get a full dump, with the [`incrementality: FULL_DATASET`](https://developers.google.com/transit/gtfs-realtime/reference#enum-incrementality) semantics (containing *all* trips/vehicles), use the `as-dump` converter:

 ```js
 const gtfsRtAsDump = require('hafas-gtfs-rt-feed/as-dump')